stainless-sdks/.github/profile/README.md

 # Stainless ✨

-We're is building the platform for high-quality, easy-to-use APIs.
+We're building the platform for high-quality, easy-to-use APIs.

 You can think of us like Stripe's API platform for any REST API, but our ambitions are a little bigger, and our starting point is a little narrower.